SarahAmiraslani/sarahamiraslani.github.io/_posts/2024-06-01-breaking-bad-relations.md

 Breaking Bad is a critically acclaimed American television series created by Vince Gilligan.
 The show originally aired on AMC from January 20, 2008 to September 29, 2013 and consists of five seasons with a total of 62 episodes.
 The plot revolves around Walter White, a seemingly unremarkable high school chemistry teacher whose life takes a dramatic turn when he is diagnosed with terminal lung cancer.
 Facing his mortality, Walter dives into the world of methamphetamine production, driven by a desperate need to secure his family’s financial future.
 As Walter’s transformation from a mild-mannered teacher to a ruthless criminal mastermind unfolds, Breaking Bad explores themes of morality, desperation, greed, and the human psyche.
 Its exceptional storytelling, unforgettable characters, and profound thematic depth have solidified its status as a cultural phenomenon and a pillar of television history.

-Breaking Bad is my favorite television series, and it has sparked my interest in visualizing the relationships between its characters through network analysis.
-In this blog post, I will dive into this fascinating aspect of the show, exploring how the intricate web of connections adds to its storytelling brilliance.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/BB_.jpg" class="img-fluid rounded z-depth-1 same-height" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/amc-breaking_bad.jpg" class="img-fluid rounded z-depth-1 same-height" %}
+        {% include figure.liquid loading="eager" path="assets/img/walter-white-cash.png" class="img-fluid rounded z-depth-1 same-height" %}
     </div>
 </div>
 <div class="caption">
-Credits and explanation goes here.
+(left) An illustration of the show's main characters.
+Photo credits to Abheet Gupta <d-cite key="gupta_2022"></d-cite>. (right) An image of Walter White in his cooking gear.
+Photo credits to Image Abyss <d-cite key="alphacoders_2012"></d-cite>.
 </div>

+As a fan of Breaking Bad, I've always been intrigued by how these character interactions drive the story forward.
+The connections between Walter, his family, his partner Jesse Pinkman, and the various allies and adversaries they encounter form a intricate web that evolves throughout the series.In this blog post, I'll be taking a unique approach to analyzing these relationships.
+Using network analysis techniques, I aim to visualize and explore the connections between characters, potentially revealing patterns that might not be immediately obvious when watching the series.
+Whether you're a longtime fan of "Breaking Bad" or new to the show, this analysis aims to provide an interesting perspective on what makes the series so compelling.

 # Data Sourcing

 ## Quotes

-To model the relationships between characters in the Breaking Bad series, we need a reliable source of quotes.
+To model the relationships between characters in the Breaking Bad series, we need a reliable source of dialogue between characters.
 Wikiquote, an open-source, community-led project, provides an extensive collection of quotes contributed by fans.
 While it may not be exhaustive, it offers a sufficient dataset for our exploratory purposes.
 Fortunately, there is a dedicated [page](https://en.wikiquote.org/wiki/Breaking_Bad) for the Breaking Bad franchise.

 To extract quotes data from Wikiquote, there are a few methods available.
 One option is to use a web-scraping tool to iterate through each Wikiquote page related to the Breaking Bad franchise and scrape the text.
 However, a more efficient approach is to utilize the publicly available and regularly updated data dumps provided by the Wikimedia organization.
 These dumps are updated at least monthly, making them a reliable source<d-footnote>Learn more about the data dumps at https://dumps.wikimedia.org/</d-footnote>.
 By requesting the XML files for the pages related to Breaking Bad, we can process the text without scraping.
 This method is ideal because the show’s finale aired nearly a decade ago, so the most recent data dumps should closely match the current live information, making real-time updates unnecessary.